MystenLabs/sui-indexer-framework-examples/walrus-attributes-indexer/README.md

 ## Quickstart

-Index `"path": {value}"` attribute pairs from `Metadata` dynamic fields on `Blob` objects to build a db instance that can emulate S3-like functionality.
-This indexer assumes that the `Metadata` dynamic field can only be created or deleted, and otherwise remains immutable.
-The resulting tables enable the user to:
+Index `view_count` and `title` attributes from `Metadata` dynamic fields on `Blob` objects to build a db instance that can emulate a blog post platform.
+Users can:
-1. upload files to a path,
+- Upload blog posts with titles
-   - Additional uploads to the same file path are valid, and are considered newer versions of the same file
+- View their own posts and metrics
-2. retrieve or delete a file at a path,
+- Delete posts they created
-   - If a version is provided, that version is retrieved or deleted, otherwise defaults to the latest version.
+- Edit post titles
-3. paginate their files, optionally filtered by path prefix.
+- Browse posts by other publishers

 To run the indexer: